keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 Let's now try to add some health checks of the `podtato-head` application and use Keptn to execute them.
-For this we are going to use the
+For this, we are going to use the
 [Keptn Release Lifecycle Management](https://keptn.sh/stable/docs/getting-started/lifecycle-management/) feature and perform the checks via `KeptnTasks`.

-First we need to add `KeptnTaskDefinition` into our GitOps repository, where our `podtato-head` application lives.
+First, we add `KeptnTaskDefinition` into our git repository, where our `podtato-head` application lives.
 It defines a simple test of reachability of one of the `podtato-head` application services and confirms that this service is available.
-For simplicity we choose a very simple task that will fail for example purposes, but in a real deployment more advanced checks can be used.
+For simplicity, we choose a very simple task that will fail for example purposes, but in a real deployment more advanced checks can be used.

 ```yaml
 {% include "./argocd-keptn-health/taskdefinition.yaml" %}
 ```

-Additionally, we need to annotate the `podtato-head-frontend` Deployment to execute the task as part of `post-deployment` checks.
+Additionally, we annotate the `podtato-head-frontend` Deployment to execute the task as part of `post-deployment` checks.

 ```yaml
 {% include "./argocd-keptn-health/annotation.yaml" %}
 ```

-After these two changes are made in our GitOps repository, we can restart the deployment of `podtato-head` application.
+After these two changes are made in our git repository, ArgoCD will see changes and re-trigger deployment of `podtato-head` application.
-After the restart, ArgoCD will re-deploy the application, Keptn waits until all of the application pods are running and afterwards executes `post-deployment` tasks.
+Keptn waits until all of the
+application pods are running and afterwards, it executes `post-deployment` tasks.

 Due to misconfiguration of the `podtato-head-frontend` Deployment, the service is exposed on port `8080` instead of `8081` as it's expected by the task.